-Not sure how much light to use for your monstera?
+Not sure how much light to use for your Monstera?
 Here is the answer: How much light does a Monstera need

 The temperature is too high or low

-If you think your Monstera is getting enough light but its leaves are still curling, it could be a sign of temperature is not appropriate.
+If you think your Monstera is getting enough light but its leaves are still curling, it could be a sign of the temperature is not appropriate.
 If the temperature is too high or low, it can cause the leaves to curl in an attempt to conserve moisture.
-Monsteras prefers warm, humid conditions, so if the air is too dry, it can also cause the leaves to curl.
+Monsteras prefer warm, humid conditions, so if the air is too dry, it can also cause the leaves to curl.
 Monsteras are native to tropical rainforests, so they need ample humidity to thrive.

 If it is hot, the leaves will dry out and fade.
 The best temperature for Monstera is between 16-29°C. But if the leaves are curling, try turning the air conditioner up to 24 °C. Monitor the plant’s condition for a few days and continue to adjust the temperature until the curling leaves open up and begin to harden.
 Monstera should not be placed in front of fans or under air conditioners.

 Low humidity causes the leaves of Monstera to curl